2000s Emo: The Golden Era & Its Revival

 Paramore Riot!
 2007

-The commercial scale was staggering for a genre with punk roots.
+The commercial numbers were unusual for a genre with punk roots.
 The RIAA has certified several of these albums multi-platinum, with sales in the millions during the era’s peak.
-Emo had officially gone from the basement to the mall.
+A genre that started in basements was suddenly selling out arenas.

 2000s Emo: The Golden Era & Its Revival infographic